saveourtool/diktat/info/diktat-kotlin-coding-style-guide-en.md

 ```

 ### <a name="r6.1.2"></a> Rule 6.1.2: Prefer data classes instead of classes without any functional logic
-Some people say that data class - is a code smell, but in case you really need to use it and your is becoming more simple because of that -
+Some people say that data class - is a code smell.
+But in case you really need to use it and your x1code is becoming more simple because of that -
 you can use Kotlin `data classes`.
 Main purpose of these classes is to hold data.
 But also `data classes` will automatically generate several useful methods:
 - equals()/hashCode() pair;